Miami-Dade County Marijuana Defense

 Call (305) 504-6655 for a free case evaluation.

-If you are facing a drug crime charge involving marijuana, you need a South Florida marijuana crimes lawyer representing you that has extensive trial experience.
+If you are facing a drug crime charge involving marijuana, you need a Miami-Dade County marijuana crimes lawyer representing you that has extensive trial experience.
 By retaining The Law Offices of Eric M. Matheny, P.A., you will be working with a seasoned trial attorney who has a reputation for toughness when defending his clients.
 Attorney Matheny formerly served as a prosecutor for the Miami-Dade State Attorney's Office.
 He knows both sides of the law and his clients benefit from his insight into the criminal justice system.

 Even more serious than the simple possession of marijuana is the possession of marijuana with the intent to sell it, or the actual sale.
 The law does not necessarily distinguish between "intent to sell" and "sale" in terms of the degree of the crime.
 To sell marijuana, or possess with the intent to sell, is a third-degree felony, punishable by up to 5 years in prison.
 Also, a conviction will suspend your driver's license for 2 years.